 - In rare cases, the system may require up to 3 hours to complete an update or uninstall to Version 5.2 of the Sourcefire 3D System on a 3D7110 or 3D7120 managed device.
 Do not interrupt the update; allow the post-update reboot to finish completely.
 (124148) - If a device group contains an inactive managed device, you may be unable to edit the device group.
-(124286) - You can not use IPv6 addresses to configure connections to Sourcefire User Agents (Policies > Users).
+(124286) - In some cases, if you begin installing an intrusion rule update during a system update, the intrusion rule update fails.
+To avoid this, do not attempt to install an intrusion rule update during system update.
+(124290) - You can not use IPv6 addresses to configure connections to Sourcefire User Agents (Policies > Users).
 As a workaround, configure the connection using the associated IPv4 addresses instead.
-(124377) - Sourcefire documentation does not reflect that when you reimage a device from Version 4.10.x to Version 5.2, if the device has interfaces configured to fail open they will revert to a non-bypass (fail closed) configuration at first boot and remain closed until you configure bypass mode for them.
-(125957) - If you apply a VPN deployment on a stack, cluster, or clustered stack and then unregister the stack, cluster, or clustered stack from its managing Defense Center, the VPN deployment remains active on the stack, cluster, or clustered stack when you register the appliances to another Defense Center.
+(124377) - In some cases, the system may trigger false positive events on the SMTP preprocessor rule124:10.
+(125449) - In rare cases, the system does not terminate a rule update installation if the installation fails in an early stage.
+If this occurs, you should attempt a rule update reinstallation and contact Support if the issue persists.
+(125368) - In some cases, enabling sensitive data detection in your intrusion policy may not generate events for all packets containing sensitive data.
+(125588) - In some cases, FireSIGHT rule state recommendations do not generate if an intrusion rule variable contains a network object.
+(125910) - After updating an appliance running Version 5.1.x of the Sourcefire 3D System and Version 2.0.3 of the Sourcefire User Agent to Version 5.2 of the Sourcefire 3D System, the system may generate an extraneous health alert.
+As a workaround, use the Defense Center to remove the Defense Center-user agent connection and re-add the user agent.
+(127082, 127265, 127724) - If you create a custom analysis dashboard widget based on a saved connection event search that uses data in fields without an asterisk (), the widget displays incorrect data.
+Only the fields that constrain connection summaries can constrain custom analysis dashboard widgets based on connection events.
+(127324, 127327) - If you apply a VPN deployment on a stack, cluster, or clustered stack and then unregister the stack, cluster, or clustered stack from its managing Defense Center, the VPN deployment remains active on the stack, cluster, or clustered stack when you register the appliances to another Defense Center.
 Additionally, you cannot manage the VPN deployment from the new Defense Center.
 As a workaround, remove the VPN deployment from the stack, cluster, or clustered stack before unregistering it from the Defense Center.
 (128816, 130728) - In some cases, the system experiences issues with user account management if devices running Version 5.1.1.x are managed by a Defense Center running Version 5.2.x.x.
 As a workaround, update your managed devices to Version 5.2.
 (130024)